TourCMS/node-tourcms/readme.md

 #### Show Tour

-Return details on a specific Tour.
+Return full details on a specific Tour (i.e. more than the subset of data returned by "Search Tours").

 If a `channelId` is not provided, the one passed in the initial configuration will be used.